kyletolle/texor/README.md

 ### Status Bar

 A status bar is shown in the second-from-the-bottom row, and uses inverted colors.
-This tells you the file's name, how many lines it has, and what line your cursor is on.
+This tells you the file's name, how many lines it has, the filetype (if detected) and what line your cursor is on.

 ### Message Bar

-A message bar is shown in the bottom row and initially tells you how to save and quit.
+A message bar is shown in the bottom row and initially tells you how to save, search, and quit.
 As you use the program, it may display other information.

 ### Editing Text